Google Tag Manager Integration for Hyvä Enterprise

 - Block Name:

-This template simply registers an event listened for the cart-item-removed
+This template registers an event listened for the cart-item-removed event and

 removed.